learn-co-curriculum/phase-4-rails-routing-basics-readme/README.md

 Visit [`http://localhost:3000/cheeses`](http://localhost:3000/cheeses) in the browser again, and check your terminal: you should be in the `byebug` session now!
-That means you have access to everything that's available inside our controller and can try out code to get this latest test passing.
+That means you have access to everything that's available inside our controller and can try out the code we need to return our list of cheeses.

 From your `byebug` session, run: